aotabekov91/willmann/README.md

 cd willmann
 pip3 install -r requirements.txt .

-python willmann/run.py
+# python willmann/run.py
+cd $HOME
+rm -rf /tmp/willmann_code
+willmann
 ```

 ## Usage

+The first run of the application will create a configuration folder in $HOME/.config/willmann.
 Initially, willmann comes only with a single mode, Moder.
 Moder just lists all available modes.
 So, initially it is going to empty.
 To call Moder, press Alt+m.
 To install modes, have a look at [modes](https://github.com/aotabekov91/willmann_modes).

 ## Todos